UDPN/BN-Sandbox-selfservice-public/README.md

 **notice**
 ```
-# check nacos  ServiceManagemen--->Sever list, if not register 6 services, you need to restart service
+# check nacos  ServiceManagemen--->Sever list, if not register 5 services, you need to restart service
-docker restart bnprocess bn-event bnpermission bninit
+docker restart bnprocess bnpermission bninit bngateway
+bnevent can only be registered with nacos after they have completed the on-network operation
 ```

 <br/>